Here he goes again, Mr Doom and Gloom! Well, not quite but read on if you use passwords.

 Don’t use free WiFi

-Using free WiFi may be tempting, by it’s certainly not worth the risk!
+Using free WiFi may be tempting, by it’s not worth the risk!
 Public wireless networks generally don’t have adequate security measures in place to protect the data you transmit.
 This means a crafty cybercriminal could potentially intercept your online interactions, access your data and/or steal your passwords!

 Only use WiFi networks that you trust and know to be fully secure (i.e. password protected).
 Also ensure that you don’t unknowingly connect to free WiFi networks by switching Ask to Join Networks on.
 This can be done by tapping Settings > Wi-Fi.